Francis King Carey Professor of Law and

 Director, Business Law Program

 Michelle Harner joined the University of Maryland Francis King Carey School of Law faculty in the fall of 2009.
-She teaches courses in Bankruptcy and Creditors’ Rights, Business Associations, Business Planning, Corporate Finance and Professional Responsibility.
-Prior to joining the faculty at UM Carey Law School, where she also has served as Associate Dean for Academic Programs, Professor Harner served on the faculty of the University of Nebraska College of Law and was voted "Professor of the Year" by the upperclass students during the 2006-07 and 2008-09 academic years.
+She teaches courses in Bankruptcy and Creditors’ Rights, Business Associations, Business Planning, Corporate Finance, and Professional Responsibility.
+Prior to joining the faculty at UM Carey Law School, where she also has served as Associate Dean for Academic Programs, Professor Harner served on the faculty of the University of Nebraska College of Law and was voted “Professor of the Year” by the upperclass students during the 2006–07 and 2008–09 academic years.
+Professor Harner is an elected Fellow in the American College of Bankruptcy, and an elected Member in the American Law Institute.
+She also was selected to serve as the Robert M. Zinman ABI Resident Scholar for the fall of 2015.

-Professor Harner currently is serving as the Reporter to the ABI Commission to Study the Reform of Chapter 11.
-In addition, in March 2009 and April 2012, Professor Harner received research grants from the American Bankruptcy Institute Endowment Fund to study the role of creditors’ committees in chapter 11 business bankruptcies and potential reforms to chapter 11, respectively.
-She also serves as a member of the Dodd-Frank Study Working Group for the Administrative Office of the United States Courts
+Professor Harner serves as the Associate Reporter to the Advisory Committee on the Federal Rules of Bankruptcy Procedure.
+She also served as the Reporter to the ABI Commission to Study the Reform of Chapter 11, which issued its Final Report and Recommendations in December 2014.
+In March 2009 and April 2012, Professor Harner received research grants from the American Bankruptcy Institute Endowment Fund to study the role of creditors’ committees in chapter 11 business bankruptcies and potential reforms to chapter 11, respectively.
+In addition, she has served as a member of the Dodd-Frank Study Working Group for the Administrative Office of the United States Courts.

 Professor Harner previously was in private practice in the business restructuring, insolvency, bankruptcy and related transactional fields, most recently as a partner at the Chicago office of the international law firm Jones Day.
 Before joining that firm in 1996, she served as law clerk to Judge William T. Bodoh of the United States Bankruptcy Court for the Northern District of Ohio.
 Professor Harner is admitted to practice law in Illinois and Ohio.

 Developing Professional Skills: Business Associations (2012).
 [Abstract]